 The first of a two-part sequence, this course provides a chronological overview of English literature from its beginnings to the Restoration of 1660.
-A goal of both LIT 201 and 202 is to familiarize students with the historical development of the ideas, styles, genres, and cultures embodied in English literature.
-(Counts toward General Education LIT requirement)
+A goal of both LITR 2010 and 2020 is to familiarize students with the historical development of the ideas, styles, genres, and cultures embodied in English literature.
+(Counts toward General Education LITR requirement) Offered alternate years.

 The second of a two-part survey, this course explores English literature through three consecutive periods: Restoration and Eighteenth-Century, Romantic, and Victorian.
-A goal of both LIT 201 and 202 is to familiarize students with the historical development of the ideas, styles, genres, and cultures embodied in English literature.
-(Counts toward General Education LIT requirement)
+A goal of both LITR 2010 and 2020 is to familiarize students with the historical development of the ideas, styles, genres, and cultures embodied in English literature.
+(Counts toward General Education LITR requirement) Offered alternate years.

-The first of a two-part survey, this course explores American literature from its beginnings to the mid-nineteenth century, introducing students to representative authors and key texts and helping them to build historical and cultural contexts for these authors and texts.
-(Counts toward General Education LITR requirement)
+The first of a two-part survey, this course explores American literature from its beginnings to the mid-nineteenth century, introducing students to representative authors and key texts and helping them to build historical and cultural context for those authors and texts (counts toward General Education LITR requirement); offered alternate years

-The second of a two-part survey, this course explores American literature from the mid-nineteenth to the mid-twentieth century, introducing students to representative authors and key texts and helping them to build historical and cultural contexts for these authors and texts.
-(Counts toward General Education LITR requirement)
+The second of a two-part survey, this course explores American literature from the mid- nineteenth to the mid-twentieth century, introducing students to representative authors and key texts and helping them to build historical and cultural contexts for these authors and texts (Counts towards General Education LITR requirement); offered alternate years

-Special Topics is an upper-level seminar designed for English majors and students from other disciplines interested in the serious pursuit of specified authors and topics.
-Such a course will enable students to explore literary concerns that are not a part of the department's regular offerings.
-Examples include African American Literature from Frederick Douglass to Zora Neale Hurston and The Films of Alfred Hitchcock.
-(May be repeated if topic differs.)
+Special Topics is an upper-level seminar designed for English majors and students from other disciplines interested in the pursuit of specified authors and topics.
+Such a course enables students to explore literary concerns that are not a part of the department’s regular offerings.
+Examples include First Contacts in the Americas and African Novel.
+(May be repeated if topic differs; offered alternate years)

 The course provides a study of medieval English literature from Anglo-Saxon times through 1500, with special emphasis on Chaucer.
 Aims include perception of the historical reference of the early writers; a knowledge of medieval life, ideas, manners, and customs; and a finer appreciation of the English language.
 (Offered on demand)